BookOps-CAT/bookops-worldcat/docs/index.md

 **Identifying your application**

 BookOps-Worldcat provides a default `user-agent` value in headers of all requests to OCLC web services: `bookops-worldcat/{version}`.
-It is encouraged to update the `user-agent` value to properly identify your application to OCLC servers as it may be a useful piece of information for OCLC staff troubleshooting any problems.
+It is encouraged to update the `user-agent` value to properly identify your application to OCLC servers.
+This will provide a useful piece of information for OCLC staff if they need to troubleshooting problems that may arise.
 To set a custom "user-agent" in a session simply pass is as an argument when initiating session:
 ```python
 session = MetadataSession(authorization=token, agent="my_client_name")